Lorde: 2013–2015: Pure Heroine

 In November 2013, Lorde signed a publishing deal with Songs Music Publishing, worth a reported US$2.5 million, after a bidding war between companies, including Sony Music Entertainment and her label UMG.
 The agreement gave the publisher the right to license Lorde's music for films and advertising.
 Later that month, Lorde was featured on the soundtrack for the 2013 film The Hunger Games: Catching Fire, performing a cover of Tears for Fears' 1985 song "Everybody Wants to Rule the World".
 Time included her on their lists of the most influential teenagers in the world in 2013 and 2014.
 Forbes also placed her on their 2014 edition of 30 Under 30; she was the youngest individual to be featured.
 Billboard featured her on their 21 Under 21 list in 2013, 2014, and 2015.

 In the first half of 2014, Lorde performed at several music festivals, including the Laneway Festival in Sydney, the three South American editions of Lollapalooza—Chile, Argentina, Brazil—and the Coachella Festival in California.
 She subsequently embarked on an international concert tour, commencing in North America in early 2014.
 Amidst her solo activities, Lorde joined the surviving members of Nirvana to perform "All Apologies" during the band's induction ceremony at the Rock and Roll Hall of Fame in April 2014.
 Band members Krist Novoselic and Dave Grohl explained that they selected Lorde because her songs represented "Nirvana aesthetics" for their perceptive lyrics.
 Lorde also curated the accompanying soundtrack for the 2014 film The Hunger Games: Mockingjay – Part 1, overseeing the collation of the album's content as well as recording four tracks, including its lead single "Yellow Flicker Beat".
-In 2015, the track earned Lorde a Golden Globe nomination for Best Original Song.
+In 2015, the track earned Lorde a Golden Globe nomination for Best Original Song, and won Single of the Year at the 2015 New Zealand Music Awards, marking her third consecutive win in the category.
 Later that year, she was featured on British electronic duo Disclosure's song "Magnets" off their 2015 album Caracal.